 Apologize profusely for not blogging more.
 Then don’t blog again until you apologize again.

 Grab your phone and snap a small blurry photo of your work.
 Just one photo.
 Then list that item.

 Don’t bother describing the item you’re listing online.
 You gave them a photo, they can see it all and if they can’t, well, they’re stupid.

 Each and every one of these I have seen.
 The napping one was great because she started snoring and drooling.
 There was a whole crowd of other vendors walking past and laughing at her.
 The napper?
 She couldn’t understand why she wasn’t selling anything.

 I could go on and on.
-However I must go and make more jewelry to sell tomorrow.
+However I must go and make more jewelry to sell this week.
 Me, I greet my customers and welcome them.
 And I sell.
 It’s not hard.
 Be nice to people, say hi, tell them about what you do.
 Smile.
 Sell your work.